hasnat-shahriyar/JavaScript/README.md

 # JavaScript Mastery Repository

 Welcome to the JavaScript Mastery Repository!
-This repository is designed to help you master JavaScript development over a three-month period.
+This repository is designed to help you master JavaScript development.
 Below, you'll find a breakdown of the topics covered in each milestone, along with modules within each milestone.

 ## Milestones Overview